heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 multiplied to.
 This is the reason `grad_output` in PyTorch always has the shape of the operation's output and why [`torch.Tensor.backward`](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html) receives an argument described as the "gradient w.r.t. the tensor".

 You may wonder what it means for it to have a specific shape vs just being a "flat" column vector as it is here.
-I certainly wondered about
-this: the answer is below.
+I certainly wondered about this; the answer is below.

 ## In PyTorch